 The OctaStream series of Kodi boxes from Ultimate Android TV are yet another company doing just that.

-The basic Octastream Q1 4K is an ancient device with 1 GB of RAM, 16 GB of storage running Android 6.0.
+The basic Octastream Q1 4K is an ancient device with 1 GB of RAM and 16 GB of storage running Android 6.0.
 That’s an OS that was released back in 2015!

 That’s so old that I couldn’t find an equivalent TV box on Geekbuying.com.
 But Ultimate Android TV is charging $259 for it.

 The top-of-the-line OctaStream Q1 Max sells for $375.
 At least, for that price, you get somewhat newer technology.
-You get 4GB of RAM, 32 GB of storage space and run Android 9.0.
+You get 4GB of RAM and 32 GB of storage space and run Android 9.0.

 A quick check at GeekBuying shows a similar device selling for $139.99.

 There’s very little information on the website – which looks like it was thrown together in about an hour.
-There’s no details on how they get their content.
+There are no details on how they get their content.

-Unfortunately that means I can’t say what it’s truly worth, or how long it’s going to be around.
+Unfortunately, that means I can’t say what it’s truly worth or how long it will be around.

-However, at these prices, I can definitely recommend avoiding the Ultimate Android TV OctaStream Kodi boxes.
+However, I recommend avoiding the Ultimate Android TV OctaStream Kodi boxes at these prices.

 I’m cutting CorkyTV a little slack because you can tell it’s a one-man operation from looking at his website.
-That said, he still suffers from the same problems as the other Kodi box sellers on this list.
+He still suffers from the same problems as the other Kodi box sellers on this list.

 The Android Extreme TV Box sells for $249.95 on his website.
-That includes an AmLogic S905X3 chipset, 4 GB of RAM, running Android 9.0.
+That includes an AmLogic S905X3 chipset, 4 GB of RAM, and Android 9.0.

-The closest Android Box I could find on GeekBuying was priced at $54.99.
-That’s around 500% markup on this device.
+The closest Android Box I could find on GeekBuying was priced at $54.99, which is around 500% markup on this device.

-What’s worse, his comparison chart inflates the prices of every competitor so that his Kodi box looks like a better deal! (see image below)
+What’s worse, his comparison chart inflates every competitor’s prices so that his Kodi box looks like a better deal! (see image below)